resetroot99/The-FAIL-Kit/AUDIT_GUIDE.md

 A: Yes.
 Use replay mode for deterministic CI without network calls.
 (See AUDIT_RUNBOOK.md)

 **Q: What if I need help integrating?**
 A: Email us.
-We offer live audit services where we integrate and run the audit for you.
+We offer advisory services where we integrate and run the audit for you.

 ---